D-C04/Group_I/README.md

-# Group_I
+# Group I

 This repository contains all documents relating to the ENSE 281 Group Project done by Group I

-# Project Introduction & Background 📍
+# Project Introduction & Background 📝

-Food waste xyz

-# Our Purpose 💭

-xyz
+This web application aims to reduce household food waste and aid in decision making by creating a system that provides its users with various recipes and the tools to track expiration of the food they have at home.

+## Business Opportunity 📍

+The project will allow users to faster and easier access to a variety of recipes without scouring the web.
+Users will be able to adequately plan meals and maintain awareness of the quality of food in their pantry.

-# Minimum Viable Products (MVPs)
+# Minimum Viable Product (MVP) 💻

+This web application will allow for:
-Users are able to input groceries.
+* Users to input grocery items

-Users are able to browse, filter and save recipes.
+* Users to browse, filter and save recipes
+* Notifications to users on when their items will expire

-# Intended Impact
+# Intended Impact 🕖

 The current reality of food waste and disorganization becomes a new reality where food usage is intentional, efficient, and cost-effective.